StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 19. Run analysis by selecting _Analysis > Auto Analyze '\<project\>'..._, or use the hotkey 'a'.
 20. Use the default analysis settings and click _Analyze_.
 21. Wait for Ghidra to analyze the binaries.
 This may take a couple minutes.
-22. When Ghidra's analysis finishes, it will present a screen like the image below.
+22. When Ghidra's analysis finishes, verify whether Ghidra was set up properly.
+Press 'g', enter the value "22E0354", then press _OK_.
+You should see a screen like image below.
 At this point, Ghidra is set up to start reverse engineering the game.

-To verify whether Ghidra was set up properly, press 'g', enter the value 22E0354, then press _OK_.
-You should see a screen like the following.
 >![](/assets/img/reverse-engineering/ghidra-setup-ds.png)<br>
 >Ghidra's auto-analysis of a function after setup

 How would you know to use the ARM:LE:32:v5t language if I didn't tell you?
-First search for which CPU the DS uses; you'll find that it uses the ARM946E-S and ARM7TDMI processors (e.g., from [Wikipedia](https://en.wikipedia.org/wiki/Nintendo_DS)).
+First search for which CPU the DS uses; you'll find that it uses the ARM946E-S and ARM7TDMI CPUs (e.g., from [Wikipedia](https://en.wikipedia.org/wiki/Nintendo_DS)).
 From the [tech specs](https://en.wikipedia.org/wiki/Nintendo_DS#Technical_specifications) of the DS, you'll find that the ARM9 CPU is the CPU used for gameplay mechanics.
 Knowing the CPU, you can look for which language/architecture the CPU uses; [ARM's documentation](https://developer.arm.com/documentation/ddi0201/d/introduction/about-the-arm946e-s-processor) states that the ARM946E-S uses the ARMv5TE architecture.
 This means the ARMv5T architecture is what we're looking for.
-The "E" in "ARMv5TE" is a suffix that indicates support for additional signal processing instructions.
+The "E" in "ARMv5TE" is a suffix that indicates support for additional signal processing instructions, though you won't need to worry about those here.

 As for [endianness](https://en.wikipedia.org/wiki/Endianness) (the order that bytes are stored for each [word](https://en.wikipedia.org/wiki/Word_(computer_architecture)) of data), most ARM CPUs are "bi-endian" and support both little and big endian.
 In practice, most ARM programs use little endian.
 If Ghidra spits out incomprehensible disassembled code while using a little endian language, try big endian and see if the output is any better.
 Note that some CPUs, such as those using the [PowerPC](https://en.wikipedia.org/wiki/PowerPC) instruction set (e.g., the Wii), are predominantly big endian instead.